One Aspect that Could Change Your Scholarship Opportunities

 Grade Point Average & Test Scores?

-After interviewing over 65 college coaches and athletic directors for my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, almost all of them spoke about those characteristics as being part of the process of researching potential recruits.
+After interviewing over 65 college coaches and athletic directors for my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide, almost all of them spoke about those characteristics as being part of the process of researching potential recruits.
 I believe there are other 2 key areas student-athletes rarely realize college coaches evaluate in determining scholarship offers.

 Coach Renee, what on earth should be prioritized above athletic talent and academic record?
 Having been a college coach for 14 years at all levels including NCAA DI, II, and NAIA, and combined with these 65 interviews, my experience and research have revealed two aspects.
 First, many college coaches want student-athletes who have resilience and can be confident in times of adversity.
 We discussed this in “How To Stay Confident When A College Coach Is Watching?”